+Revenue is recognised when (or as) the Company satisfies a performance obligation by transferring a promised good or service to a customer.
+An asset is transferred when (or as) the customer obtains control of that asset.
 Revenue is measured at the fair value of the consideration received or receivable, reflecting contractually defined terms of payment and excluding taxes, levies or duties collected on behalf of the government/ other statutory bodies.

-Coal products are sold in accordance with internationally recognised shipping terms (INCO), primarily on either free on board ("FOB"), Beringovsky Port or cost and freight ("CFR") terms.
-Where sales are made on the FOB basis, the risks and rewards of ownership pass to the customer after the time the goods have been delivered on board the vessel.
+Coal products are sold in accordance with internationally recognised shipping terms (INCO terms), primarily on either free on board ("FOB"), Beringovsky Port or cost and freight ("CFR") terms.
+Where sales are made on the FOB basis, the satisfaction of the performance obligation in respect of coal delivery is achieved after the time the goods have been delivered on board the vessel.
 Sales made in accordance with CFR terms differ to FOB as the Company is obliged to pay for the cost of shipping and other costs necessary to bring the product to the destination port.
-However, in CFR sales contracts the risk of loss of or damage to the goods, as well as any additional costs due to events occurring after the time the goods have been delivered on board the vessel is transferred from the Company to the customer when the goods pass the ship's rail in the port of shipment, Beringovsky.
+In CFR sales, the performance obligations arise from the delivery of coal on board the vessel and provision of shipping services to the customer.

 Preliminary volume and quality of coal shipped are independently measured upon loading the vessel at the Beringovsky Port.
 Coal sales contracts include terms in accordance with which the sales price is defined with reference to the initial coal quality parameters, as adjusted for the results of coal quality tests performed upon delivery of the product to the destination port.
 If coal does not meet minimum standards, the shipment may be either rejected or an adjustment made up or down to the initial contract price.
-Accordingly, the Company recognises revenue on coal sales at the earlier of then loaded on to the vessel or when the coal quality tests at the destination port affirm both the mass and quality characteristics, dependent upon the specific terms of each sales agreement.
+Accordingly, the Company recognises revenue on coal sales at the earlier of when loaded on to the vessel or when the coal quality tests at the destination port affirm both the mass and quality characteristics, dependent upon the specific terms of each sales agreement.